juanmed/lerobot/README.md

   <img src="./media/readme/robots_control_video.webp" width="640px" alt="Reachy 2 Demo">
 </div>

 LeRobot provides a unified `Robot` class interface that decouples control logic from hardware specifics.
-It supports a wide range of robots and teleoperation devices.
+It supports a wide range of robots and teleoperation devices for recording and replay workflows.

 ```python
 from lerobot.robots.myrobot import MyRobot